Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Remove-AzureRmAccount.md

 PS C:\> Get-AzureRmContext "Work" | Remove-AzureRmAccount -Scope CurrentUser
 ```

 Logs out the account associated with the given context (named 'Work').
-Because this uses the 'CurrewntUser' scope, all credentials and
+Because this uses the 'CurrentUser' scope, all credentials and
 contexts will be permanently deleted.

 ### Log out a particular user